Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

+\begin{thm} Suppose $G$ has connected centre.
+Then after a finite base change (i.e., replacing $\mathbb{F}_q$ with $\mathbb{F}_{q^\ell}$ for an appropriate $\ell$), the character variety $\bX$ with regular monodromy (Definition \ref{d:main}) is polynomial count. \end{thm}

+Here, by finite base change we mean replacing $k=\Fq$ by an extension $\F_{q^\ell}$.
+We refer the reader to \S \ref{s:countPrecise} for a discussion about how large this extension needs to be and the (rather complicated) explicit form of the counting polynomial.
+Examples of this counting polynomial for groups of low rank are given in \S \ref{s:Examples}.

-The first observation is that since $G/Z$ is acting freely on $\bR$, the character variety $\bX$ agrees with the character stack $[\bX]$.
-Next, the Frobenius Mass Formula\footnote{This formula, of course, goes back to Frobenius.
-For the reformulation involving stacks, see, e.g. \cite{BridgerKamgarpour}.
-Note that we are using the fact that $C_i(k)$ is a single $G(k)$-conjugacy class.
-This is because $C_G(S)$ and $C_G(N)$ are connected.} states that
+The first observation in the proof of the above theorem is that by Corollary \ref{c:free}, $G/Z$ is acting freely on $\bR$.
+Thus, the character variety $\bX$ agrees with the character stack $[\bX]$.
+Next, a formula that goes back to the work Frobenius and Mednykh states that

+For a very similar version of this mass formula, see \cite[(1.2.2)]{HLRV}.
+The classical version of this formula, counting $|\Hom(\pi_1(\Sigma), G)|$ with $G$ a finite group and $\Sigma $ a surface with punctures, is attributed to Frobenius (or Frobenius--Schur) in the genus zero case and Mednykh in the case without punctures, cf. \cite{mednykh}.

 Here, $\Irr(G(k))$ denotes the set of irreducible complex characters of the finite reductive group $G(k)$.
 Using Deligne--Lusztig theory, we reduce the evaluation of $|\bX(k)|$ to computing a certain sum of characters of the finite abelian group $T(k)$.
 This is Part I of the proof and is carried out in \S \ref{s:PartOne}.
-Part II concerns evaluating these character sums using Pontryagin duality and M\"obius inversion on the partially ordered set of closed subsystems of the root system of $G^\vee$.
+Part II concerns evaluating these character sums using Pontryagin duality and M\"obius inversion on the partially ordered set of closed subsystems of the root system of the Langlands dual group $G^\vee$.
 See \S\ref{s:PartTwo} for details of the proof.